symbol/symbol-docs/source/glossary.rst

     Catapult
       The original project alias for NEM 2.0 - later labeled as Symbol.

+    Cosign
+      The act providing a signature to approve a transaction.

     Cosignatories
       Accounts that act as account managers to :doc:`multisig accounts <multisig-account>`.
 Cosignatories need to sign multisig account transactions before they can be announced to the network.

     Cross Chain Swap
       A built-in feature of Symbol which enables the trading of tokens across different blockchains without using an intermediary party (e.g. an exchange service).
 Read :doc:`more <cross-chain-swap>`.

+    Deadline
+      A time window for a transaction to be accepted before it reaches its expiration.
+The transaction is eliminated when the deadline is reached and all the nodes reject the transaction.
+By default, the SDK sets the deadline to 2 hours, but it can be extended up to 24 hours.

     Delegated Harvesting
       A method of harvesting that allows users to receive rewards without having to run a node locally by delegating their importance scores to a brand new proxy account.
 Read :ref:`more <delegated-harvesting>`.

+    Divisibility
+      The property of mosaics that enable fractional amounts.
+The number of divisibility refers to the decimal place to which the mosaic can be divided.

     Duration
       Length of time measured in :doc:`blocks <block>`.
 Each block on the Symbol blockchain takes about ~15 seconds to harvest.